 - Crisper release of the bowstring

-Hence, using a higher draw weight bow for target archery doesn’t only offer downsides but a few advantages as well.
+Hence, using a higher draw-weight bow for target archery offers both downsides and advantages.

 Even in archery, the laws of physics still apply, which is apparent with arrow drop in which you must lower your sight when shooting at long range if you have noticed.